Say it with Pride: Vonage Recognizes Pride Month

 This month is about teaching acceptance, equity, pride in LGBTQIA+ history and that we all can show pride in who we love, especially when you reflect that not everyone in the world has the chance to live and love while being out and proud.
 Allies championing the LGBTQIA+ initiatives and movement are welcomed in the fight against homophobia and transphobia.

-There are so many ways that you can support the LGBTQIA+ community.
+There are so many ways that to support the LGBTQIA+ community.
 Whether it’s through supporting policies to help protect the LGBTQIA+ community or even speaking up when offensive statements are made.
 Always remember to take the time to educate yourself, there are many LGBTQIA+ non-profits, articles and resources available where you can learn more about the community to help you become a better-informed ally.
 Even taking the time to learn LGBTQIA+ terminology is a way to show your support.

 Join us in recognizing Pride Month by learning more about LGBTQIA+ history, culture, achievements and supporting the community, however you can.